 Portrait of the Whole Person:

 This multifaceted project explores portraiture, writing, literature and disability rights and awareness.
-We began last Thursday with a presentation on disability culture and history by Stacie Siebrecht, Associate Director of Legal Advocacy at Disability Rights Washington.
-Through reading, art, and writing, students will paint portraits and create inspiring biographical sketches of people with disabilities.
+The project beings with a presentation on disability culture and history by Stacie Siebrecht, Associate Director of Legal Advocacy at Disability Rights Washington.
+Through reading, art, and writing, students paint portraits and create inspiring biographical sketches of people with disabilities.
 The artistic portraits and biographies are exhibited at the Montlake branch of the Seattle Public Library.

 World Peace Game: